Northern-Style Vegan Thai Coconut Soup

 Description

-A Northern-style Thai soup made with curry, coconut, and loaded with noodles!
+A Northern-style Thai Coconut Soup made with red curry, coconut, and loaded with noodles for a savoury cant-stop-eating soup you won’t be able to get enough of!

 Ingredients